Select Page

 Student Governance

-The Oshkosh Student Association is the student government that represents all students regarding issues and policies relating to academic and non-academic concerns.
+The Oshkosh Student Government represents all students regarding issues and policies relating to academic and non-academic concerns.
 Established in 1959, we advocate for the best interests of the students at the University of Wisconsin Oshkosh.
 The State of Wisconsin affords all students the opportunity to provide input in all operations of the University of Wisconsin Oshkosh.

 The Interfraternity Council (IFC) is the representative body for campus fraternities.
 Whereas each fraternity has its own individual goals, the IFC provides a general direction for the growth and betterment of all fraternities.
 The IFC meets to conduct business and to discuss any pressing issues in the Greek community.
 We work to promote fraternities at the UW Oshkosh.
 IFC is also the main channel of communication between the University and the Greek community.